In addition to datafiles for storing database data, every Oracle database has a set of (two or more) redo log files.

 Rolling back means undoing changes to data that have been performed within an uncommitted SQL transaction.

-If at any time an SQL statement causes an error, all effects of the statement
+If at any time an SQL statement causes an error, all effects of the statement are rolled back.

 The user can also request a statement-level rollback by issuing a ROLLBACK statement.